spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-eventflow/src/site/markdown/index.md

-# Web : Administration Web Service
+# Web : Using generated web client

-This sample describes how to use generated web client to communication with HealthCheck web service.
+This sample describes how to use generated web client to communication with Health check web service.
-HealthCheck web service provides a GET endpoint for monitoring node status.
-After the node started, the **HealthCheck web service** is automatically deployed on the node web server.
-This web service is integrated with the authentication services provided by the node web server, which means a valid username:password pair must to be provided for requesting the endpoints.
+Health check web service provides a GET endpoint for monitoring node status.
+After the node started, the **Health check web service** is automatically deployed on the node web server.

 * [Create an EventFlow fragment and declare the web client as a test dependency](#declare-the-client-as-a-dependency)
 * [Building this sample from TIBCO StreamBase Studio&trade; and running the unit test cases](#building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases)